-Have the following, immediately available, always: Hose connected to a water line with good pressure and the other end connected to a pipe smaller in diameter than the grout line diameter and more than half the length of the grout pipe.
+Have the following immediately available at all times: Hose connected to a water line with good pressure and the other end connected to a pipe smaller in diameter than the grout line diameter and more than half the length of the grout pipe.
 The purpose is to quickly insert the water line into the grout pipes to quickly clean them out in the event of a breakdown or blockage.

-Start the pumping process against a temporary form (e.g.PU-foam) installed underneath the T-flange and radial in the trench for preventing the grout to flow in two directions.
-Pump the grout into the trench at the bottom, continue until the grout exits the opposite side of the T-flange and the top level is in level with the concrete (maintain a pressure head).
-Slowly move the inlet place of grouting as grout continues to come up on the opposite side and keep focus on maintaining the pressure head of the grout already pumped in place to ensure that air is being displaced rather than trapped.
+Start the pumping process against a temporary form (e.g.PU-foam) installed underneath the T-flange and radial under the flange for preventing the grout to flow in two directions.
+Pump the grout into the cavity to be filled, continue until the grout exits the opposite side of the T-flange (create and maintain a pressure head).
+Slowly move the inlet place of grouting as grout continues to come up on the opposite side, and keep focus on maintaining the pressure head of the grout already pumped in place to ensure that air is being displaced rather than trapped.